Can Vegans Eat Yeast | What vegetarians should know

 Baking powder combines baking soda, cream of tartar, and cornstarch.

-Use 1 teaspoon of baking powder per cup of flour in your recipe.
+Use 1 teaspoon of baking powder per cup of flour in your bread and cookie recipes.

 However, baking powder may impart a slightly different flavor and texture than yeast.